TaTooKa/Erzahlspiel/docs/source/pages/magicsystems/colorsofmagic.rst

 Casting Magic: Odds of Success
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The GM can use this table as a guideline to know the Odds of Success of a spellcasting character, based on their Skill Level in that color of Mana and the power level of the desired magical effect:
+The GM can use this table as a guideline to know the :hoverxref:`Odds of Success <interpret-the-odds>` of a spellcasting character, based on their Skill Level in that color of Mana and the power level of the desired magical effect:

 +---------------------+------------------------+--------------+---------------------------+
 | Casting Skill Level |      Subtle Magic      |  Overt Magic |       Massive Magic       |